Awana Club

 “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.” ~ 2 Timothy 2:15

-All Clubs (preschool through 5th grade) meet on Wednesdays from 6:30pm to 8:00pm (September 13 through May 8) at The Garden Fellowship - 38633 Jefferson Street, Indio, CA 92203.
+All Clubs (preschool through 5th grade) meet on Wednesdays from 6:30pm to 8:00pm (September 3 through May 6) at The Garden Fellowship - 38633 Jefferson Street, Indio, CA 92203.
 Check-in begins at 6:15pm.
 Please make every effort to ensure your child is on time!

 Birth through three-year-old Children’s Ministry is available for families attending Wednesday evening church service.
 (Parents must remain on campus).

-For more information on our different clubs, check out our AWANA Clubs page
+For more information on our different clubs, check out our AWANA Clubs page.

-Registration for the 2023-2024 AWANA year will open in August 2023.
+Registration for the 2025-2026 AWANA year will open in August 2025.

 CLICK HERE to register your child for AWANA.

-• The Garden Fellowship is sponsoring all children with AWANA materials (handbook, uniform, etc.) who are committing to the 2023-2024 AWANA season.
+• The Garden Fellowship is sponsoring all children with AWANA materials (handbook, uniform, etc.) who are committing to the 2025-2026 AWANA season.

 • If any items received are lost and/or in need of replacement, parents are responsible to purchase and replace needed materials.
 See Awards table for replacement options.